 If you want a real break you could source some guest posts to publish during your time off.
 This will save you from being too stressed and needing to create a large amount of content in the weeks up to your trip.
-You can either ask bloggers you are connected to to submit something for your site, or you can announce on your site that you are taking guest post submissions.
+You can either ask bloggers you are connected to to submit something for your site, or you can announce on your site or in social media that you are taking guest post submissions.
 A lot of bloggers are very active guest posters as there are many benefits of doing it so as long as you have a site of decent popularity you should be able to get some posts.
 If you can afford it you could even outsource and delegate some of your tasks.

 Schedule posts to be published